 - Bagedil (mashed potato patties, coated with egg and fried)

-Rumah Makan Minang is a two-storey shophouse restaurant, nestled in the heart of the Malay heritage district, next to Sultan Mosque.
-The ground floor is an open-air area with outdoor seating, overlooking the Sultan Mosque.
-The upstairs of the restaurant is an air-conditioned dining room that helps diners stay away from the heat.
-This restaurant features a simple interior with basic decoration.
+LOOK & FEEL: Rumah Makan Minang is a two-storey shophouse restaurant located in the heart of the Malay heritage district, next to Sultan Mosque.
+The ground floor is an open-air area with outdoor seating that offers a scenic view of the mosque.
+Upstairs, diners can enjoy air-conditioned comfort in the dining room, away from the heat.
+The restaurant has a simple interior design with basic decorations.